Entry requirements

 Industry trends

 There is a shortage of archaeologists in Australia, with high demand from the mining industry, archaeology, heritage consulting firms, government departments, Indigenous protected areas and museums.
 Archaeology graduates enjoy strong employment outcomes, particularly in Aboriginal archaeology.
-In 2020, the average salary was AUD$102,430 (Australian Archaeology in Profile: A Survey of Working Archaeologists).
+In 2020, the average salary for an archaeologist was AUD$102,430 (Australian Archaeology in Profile: A Survey of Working Archaeologists).

 The field is also being transformed by advanced technologies.
 Digital archaeology, for instance, leverages 3D scanning, virtual reality and augmented reality to create immersive and precise models of historical artefacts and sites.
 Remote sensing and Geographic Information System (GIS) technologies are identifying and mapping previously inaccessible discoveries.
 With the hands-on experience and digital literacy skills you build at Adelaide University, you’ll be well-equipped to thrive in this evolving field.